 - a.
 Front.
 Each structure shall be setback at least 30 feet from the front lot line. - b.
 Side and Rear.
 Each structure shall be at least 15 feet from side and rear lot lines.
 In the case of a corner lot, the side distance shall be increased to 25 feet on the side bordering the frontage. - 503.03 Land Area.
-Each building lot shall be at least one (1) acre. - 503.04 Site Coverage.
+Each building lot shall be at least one (1) contiguous acre excluding wetlands. - 503.04 Site Coverage.
 No more than seventy-five percent (75%) of the gross area of any lot may be occupied by structures and impervious surfaces.
 Commercial buildings, structures and parking areas in existence as of March 12, 1996 that exceed the permitted lot coverage within the district may be maintained at, or rebuilt to, the existing level.
-Any increase in impervious area will not be permitted. - 503.05 Building Height.
-Except for structures not intended for human occupation (such as chimneys, water towers, and church spires), maximum building height is 35 feet.
+Any increase in impervious area will not be permitted. - 503.05 Building Requirements.